 Melanoma Awareness, Skin Cancer

-The ABCDE & EFG rules are a handy guide when checking for signs of melanoma.
-Over the next 8 months, we'll cover each of these guidelines, starting with the letter 'A' for Asymmetry.
+The ABCDEFG rules are a handy guide when checking for signs of melanoma.
+In this feature, we'll cover each of these rules, starting with the letter 'A' for Asymmetry.

 These guidelines are endorsed by many non-profit skin cancer authorities around the world, including Melanoma New Zealand.
 When checking your skin, or the skin of your loved ones, look out for the following: